-- Regulation 5.3.31 5.3.31 The ML Regulations require that customer due diligence must be carried out on the basis of documents or information obtained from a reliable source which is independent of the customer.
+- Regulation 5.3.31 The ML Regulations require that customer due diligence must be carried out on the basis of documents or information obtained from a reliable source which is independent of the customer.
 It is therefore important that the evidence used to verify identity meet this test, both at on-boarding stage and subsequently when due diligence is revised/updated. - 5.3.32 Evidence of identity can be obtained in a number of forms.
 In respect of individuals, much weight is placed on so-called 'identity documents', such as passports and photocard driving licences, and these are often the easiest way of being reasonably satisfied as to someone's identity.
-It is, however, possible to be reasonably satisfied as to a customer's identity based on other forms of confirmation, including, in appropriate circumstances, written assurances from persons or organisations that have dealt with the customer for some time. - 5.3.33 increasing of data individuals held An amount on is electronically/digitally, in various forms, and by various organisations.
-Like documents, sources of electronic information about individuals can, of course, vary in integrity and in reliability and independence in terms of their technology and content.
-Electronic databases, however, are becoming ever more sophisticated and widespread, and are likely to be increasingly used; firms should be satisfied that their choice of such sources meets the CDD test of reliability and independence. - Regulation 28(12) 5.3.34 How much identity information or evidence to ask for, the balance between asking for documents and using electronic sources, and what to verify, in order to be reasonably satisfied as to a customer's identity, and to guard against impersonation, are matters for the judgement of the firm, which must be exercised on a risk-based approach, as set out in Chapter 4, taking into account factors such as: - the nature of the product or service sought by the customer (and any other products or services to which they can migrate without further identity verification);
+It is, however, possible to be reasonably satisfied as to a customer's identity based on other forms of confirmation, including, in appropriate circumstances, written assurances from persons or organisations that have dealt with the customer for some time. - Regulation 28(19) 5.3.33 An increasing amount of data on individuals is held electronically/digitally, in various forms, and by various organisations.
+Evidence of identity can also be obtained by means of a digital identification process.
+Like documents, sources of electronic information about individuals can, of course, vary in integrity and in reliability and independence in terms of their technology and content, therefore firms should be satisfied that any process from which such information is obtained is secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact that person.
+Firms should therefore document steps taken in this regard. - Regulation 28(12) 5.3.34 How much identity information or evidence to ask for, the balance between asking for documents and using electronic sources or digital identification, and what to verify, in order to be reasonably satisfied as to a customer's identity, and to guard against impersonation, are matters for the judgment of the firm, which must be exercised on a risk-based approach, as set out in Chapter 4, taking into account factors such as: - the nature of the product or service sought by the customer (and any other products or services to which they can migrate without further identity verification);